LaCatFly/LaCatFly.github.io/_pages/about.md

 The Open Book Project
 ======
-With the flexible and IT infrastructure, I think it is probably the time to start the project.
+With the IT infrastructure, I think it is probably the time to start the project.
 This is something I always want to do since campus life.
 Thinks the inspiration from DanQing Chen, who has correctly pointed out it is not a shame to not have accomplished the target.
 It is rather difficult to make a start.
-Although I have never met him in personal, he actually gives me the encourage for being potentially under-achieved.
+Although I have never met him in personal, he actually gives me the encouragement for being potentially under-achieved.